binbinbinv/ProtSol/README.md

 ## 1. Predict your own sequences

 Put your protein data in fasta format in the **./Predict/NEED_TO_PREPARE/own_data.fasta** folder, and make sure your data is in the same format as the example given.

+Please do not change the name of the file "own_data.fasta".
+If you have multiple sequences, please place them all in one file named "own_data.fasta" as per the provided example.

 Then run the command below: